 Seneca Program: Liberal Arts University Transfer

-Degree Program and Institution: Honours Bachelor of Arts – University of Toronto
+Degree Program and Institution: Honours Bachelor of Arts in English Literature and History – Trent University

-How would you describe your overall experience at Seneca?
+How would you describe your experience at Seneca?

 What influenced your decision to continue your education after completing your diploma?

-From experience, what do you think is the value of having a diploma, bachelors degree and master’s degree?
+From experience, what do you think the value of having both a diploma and a degree?